Terms of Sale

 4. Payment and Credit Terms

 Grainger accepts cash, checks, money orders, Visa, MasterCard, and American Express.
 For customers with established Grainger credit, payment terms are net thirty (30) days from the date of shipment or pick-up of products.
+Grainger’s preferred method for payment is via Electronic Funds Transfer (“EFT”) utilizing CTX820 format.
 All credit extended by Grainger and the limits of such credit, is at Grainger’s sole discretion, and may be reduced or revoked by Grainger at any time, for any reason.
 As a condition for the continued extension of credit, customer agrees to provide Grainger with current credit information and the latest annual financial statement within five (5) business days following request by Grainger.
 Grainger reserves the right to charge a convenience fee for late payments.
 Grainger further reserves the right to charge customer a late payment fee at the rate of one and one-half percent (1-1/2%) of the amount due for each month or portion thereof that the amount due remains unpaid, or such amount as may be permitted under applicable law.
 Anticipation and cash discounts are not allowed.
 Export orders are subject to special export payment terms and conditions identified in Section III.
 All payments must be made in U.S. dollars.
 Grainger has the right of set-off and deduction for any sums owed by the customer to Grainger.

 Additionally, customer, and each of its subsidiaries and affiliates, agrees to provide to Grainger proper authorization necessary for Grainger to request any financial information from third parties.

-Customer agrees to assume responsibility for, and customer hereby unconditionally guarantees payment of, as provided herein, all purchases made by customer, its subsidiaries and affiliates.
-Each of customer’s subsidiaries and affiliates purchasing from Grainger are jointly and severally liable for purchases with customer, and customer is also acting as agent for such subsidiaries and affiliates.
+Customer agrees to assume responsibility for, and customer hereby unconditionally guarantees payment as a primary obligor of, as provided herein, all purchases made by customer, its subsidiaries and affiliates.
+Each of customer’s subsidiaries and affiliates purchasing from Grainger are jointly and severally liable for all purchases made by customer and its subsidiaries, and customer is also acting as agent for such subsidiaries and affiliates.
+Customer further agrees to defend, indemnify and hold harmless Grainger from any and all claims, injuries, damages, losses or suits, including, without limitation, attorneys’ fees and costs, arising out of, or in connection with any attempt to disgorge or recover payments to Grainger made on behalf of customer by a subsidiary and affiliate on the grounds that such payment was improper, unauthorized, or constituted a fraudulent transfer.

 5. Security Interest